Skip to main content

 Files.com supports automated provisioning through Integration Platform as a Service (iPaaS) and workflow automation platforms.

-Files.com connectors allow these platforms to create, update, and deactivate users and groups through the Files.com API.
+Files.com connectors let these platforms create, update, and deactivate users and groups through the Files.com API.

 Supported integration platforms include Microsoft Power Automate / Azure Logic Apps, Zapier, Boomi, MuleSoft, and Make.

 These platforms automate provisioning across multiple SaaS systems without requiring custom integration services.
-Workflow automation coordinates identity events across connected platforms and ensures that Files.com user access remains aligned with activity in other business systems.
+Workflow automation coordinates identity events across connected platforms so that Files.com user access remains aligned with activity in other business systems.